mingcheng7/OdLake/v0.1/Application_Lake_Cadagno/readme.md

     'Para_data.xlsx': a few adjustable parameters in the model

     'LakeCadagnoData.xlsx': the real water column sampling data in Lake Cadagno on 27 June 2015

+    'Results': scientific figures

+    'sensitivity_test': 4 sensitivity tests in the paper